 Docetaxel is approved to be used alone or with other drugs to treat:

-- Breast cancer that is locally advanced or has metastasized (spread to other parts of the body) and has not gotten better with other chemotherapy.
-It is also used to treat breast cancer that is node-positive and can be removed by surgery.
+- Breast cancer that has spread and has not gotten better with other chemotherapy.
+It is also used with doxorubicin hydrochloride and cyclophosphamide to treat breast cancer that is node-positive and can be removed by surgery.

 Docetaxel is also being studied in the treatment of other types of cancer.